pmhausen/observium-freebsd-install/README.md

 # observium-freebsd-install

 Manual installation of Observium on FreeBSD.
 This is aiming to provide a complete production ready setup.
-It might get used to create an up to date port later.

-## Prerequisites
+## General considerations

-I assume a dedicated machine or jail for Observium.
-I'll follow the [Debian 12 instructions'](https://docs.observium.org/install_debian/#manual-installation) lead and use the easy way for this first PoC:
+- a dedicated machine or jail for Observium
 - Apache 2.4 and mod_php for PHP execution
 - cron jobs run as root
 - all required third party software installed as packages
 - keep the default install location of `/opt/observium`

-Additionally I assume you are working from a **root** shell.
-No `sudo` for each command as seems to be preferred in Debian or Ubuntu based howtos.
-Use SSH login to root (I like to follow Ubuntu and set `PermitRootLogin prohibit-password` for that) or use `su -` or `sudo -s` as you prefer.
+Additionally this guide assumes you are working from a **root** shell.
+No `sudo` for each command as seems to be preferred in Debian or Ubuntu based howtos, because `sudo` is not part of the FreeBSD base system.
+Use SSH login to root (following Ubuntu and setting `PermitRootLogin prohibit-password` for that) or use `su -` or `sudo -s` as preferred.

 ## Installation